ppy/osu-wiki/wiki/Help_Centre/en.md

 To check or change if your game is running in compatibility mode under Windows, try the following steps:

 1. Open your osu! installation folder and look for `osu!.exe`.
-2. Right click on `osu!.exe` and select `Properties` from the dropdown menu.
+2. Right-click on `osu!.exe` and select `Properties` from the dropdown menu.
 3. Navigate to the `Compatibility` tab.
 4. Look for a checkbox titled `Run this program in compatibility mode` within a section titled `Compatibility mode`.
 5. If this checkbox is ticked, click it once more to disable the functionality.